naiquevin/blog-src/content/tapestry-release-0.2.1.md

 Title: Tapestry 0.2.0 and 0.2.1
 Author: Vineet Naik
 Date: 2024-09-18
-Tags: release, tapestry
+Tags: rust, tapestry, opensource
-Category: programming
+Category: release-notes
 Summary: Tapestry versions 0.2.0 and 0.2.1 released with fixes and new features
 Status: published